krishna2344/capitalone-ops-pipeline/README.md

 Project "Izanamee" (internal working title, external branding tbd) is a set of virtual machines based on a similar family used internally at Capital One for layered Java development environments.
-We are contributing these  to the Open Source community and to help facilitate a quick-start, level playing field for hack-a-thons.
+We are contributing these  to the Open Source community to help facilitate a quick-start, level playing field for hack-a-thons.

 # Background